PTsolvers/gpu-workshop-JuliaCon23/README.md

 Julia has a rich support for differential programming.
 With the power of tools like [Enzyme.jl](https://enzyme.mit.edu/julia/stable/) it is possible to automatically compute the derivatives of arbitrary Julia code, including the code targeting GPUs.

 ### VJP calculations
-One of the main building blocks in many optimization algorithms involves computing the vector-Jacobian product (JVP).
-AD tools simplify evaluating JVPs by generating the code automatically given the target function.
+One of the main building blocks in many optimization algorithms involves computing the Jacobian-vector product (VJP).
+AD tools simplify evaluating VJPs by generating the code automatically given the target function.

 Let's familiarise with [Enzyme.jl](https://enzyme.mit.edu/julia/stable/), the Julia package for performing AD.